memelang-net/meme-plugin-postgres/README.md

 Ensure that pl/plython is installed in your postgresql installation.

+On Ubuntu 20.04: `sudo apt install postgresql-plpython3-12`

-On Debian/Ubuntu: `sudo apt install postgresql-plpython3-16`
+On Ubuntu 24.04: `sudo apt install postgresql-plpython3-16`

 Run SQL installation script: